Talinhuippu: History

 In the 1960s and 1970s, those driving along the Finnish national road 1 toward Turku (then called the Tarvo Highway, from the nearby Tarvo Island), could see the nature of the place easily from a distance.
 Also noticeable were the great amounts of seagulls.

 Talinhuippu today

-Outwardly the Talinhuippu hill looks like any landfill site, and due to the growth of the trees, it can no longer be discerned from natural hills.
-The view to the Laajalahti Bay is beginning to grow over, when the gas emissions from the dumping ground have ceased.
+Outwardly Talinhuippu Hill looks like any landfill site, and due to the growth of the trees, it can no longer be discerned from natural hills.
+The view to the Laajalahti Bay is beginning to grow when the gas emissions from the dumping ground ceased.
 Earlier these emissions prevented the growth of flora at the site.